 Spatio-temporal reasoning requires chain-of-thought data that include both temporal spans and spatial grounding.
 We construct 5.9k such samples by combining temporal grounding datasets with PLM-Rdcap sources (Figure~\ref{fig:annotation}, left).
 The pipeline follows three stages below.

 \textbf{Data Preparation and Initial Annotation.} We begin by collecting two types of sources: temporal grounding datasets and PLM-Rdcap data that provide region-level dense captions.
-All videos are passed through Gemini 2.5 Pro~\citep{comanici2025gemini} API with carefully designed prompts (shown in the Appendix~\ref{sec:ap_prompt}) to generate structured annotations.
+All videos are passed through the Gemini 2.5 Pro~\citep{comanici2025gemini} API, with carefully designed prompts (shown in Appendix~\ref{sec:ap_prompt}) to generate structured annotations.
 Each annotation contains (i) a question-answer pair centered on a specific object or person, (ii) one to five key frames sampled from the annotated segment, (iii) bounding boxes for one to three salient objects in each key frame, and (iv) a reasoning process that must reference every object with explicit format: { \texttt{<obj>object\_name</obj><box>[x\_min, y\_min, x\_max, y\_max]</box>at<t>timestamp</t>s}}.

 \textbf{Bounding Box Filtering.} Initial annotations may contain noisy or incorrect boxes.
 We filter them with two rules: (i) boxes covering over 80\% of the frame are removed as uninformative; (ii) each crop is verified by Qwen2.5-VL-7B~\citep{qwen2.5vl} with the query “Is this a \{object\_name\}?”.
-Only samples answered “yes” are kept, ensuring object mentions match validated boxes.
+Only samples that answered “yes” are kept, ensuring that object mentions match the validated boxes.

-\textbf{Self-consistency Checking and Quality Control.} We then enforce consistency across annotations, boxes, and reasoning chains.
-Each mentioned entity must have a valid box and timestamp; redundant or unmatched references are removed, and mismatched samples discarded.
-This ensures every instance contains coherent spatio-temporal evidence, with answers, timestamps, and boxes aligned to visual content.
+\textbf{Self-consistency Checking and Quality Control.} Our consistency checking enforces alignment between timestamps, bounding boxes, and the spatio-temporal reasoning chain.
+For each annotated sample, we verify that all temporal and spatial references appearing in the reasoning text are covered by the corresponding ``key\_frames'' and ``key\_items'' annotations.
+Samples with missing elements are discarded.
+We further assess the relevance between each reasoning sentence and its associated visual evidence by cropping the referenced region and querying Qwen2.5-VL to judge semantic consistency.
+Samples with inconsistent visual-textual alignment are removed.
+These checks improve annotation quality and provide reliable supervision for cold-start grounded training.

-As shown in Figure~\ref{fig:framework}, our training recipe involves two stages: a cold-start initialization phase followed by reinforcement learning to enhance spatio-temporal reasoning under carefully designed rewards with adaptive temporal proximity and temporal gating mechanisms.
+As shown in Figure~\ref{fig:framework}, our training recipe comprises two stages: a cold-start initialization phase followed by reinforcement learning that enhances spatio-temporal reasoning through carefully designed rewards with \textbf{adaptive temporal proximity and temporal gating} mechanisms.